 Nov.
 8th Lecture 9: A Review to Spark Final Projects N/A N/A [slide] Final Project release Junying Chen

 Nov.
-15th Tutorial 3: Preparing your own project How to improve your LLM applications?
-Assignment 2 due (Nov.
+15th Tutorial 3: Preparing your own project How to improve your LLM applications? [slide] [Final Project] Assignment 2 due (Nov.
 15th, 11:59pm) Junying Chen and Ke Ji

 Nov.
 22th Lecture 10: LLMs in vertical domains Large Language Models Encode Clinical Knowledge, Capabilities of GPT-4 on Medical Challenge Problems, Performance of ChatGPT on USMLE, Medical-NLP, ChatLaw Can LLMs be mature experts like doctors/lawyers? [slide] [HuatuoGPT] Junying Chen